-Security

-Default: OFF

-SMM Security Mitigation Enables or disables additional UEFI SMM Security Mitigation protections.

-Default: OFF

-() NOTE: This feature may cause compatibility issues or loss of functionality with some legacy tools and applications.

-Data Wipe on Next Boot When enabled, the BIOS will schedule a data wipe cycle for all storage devices connected to the system board on the next reboot.

-Default: OFF

-Absolute Enables, disables or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.

-Default: Enabled

-UEFI Boot Path Security Determines if the system will prompt the user to enter the admin password (if set) when booting to a UEFI boot path device frim the F12 boot menu.
+Default: OFF Clear Enables or disables the computer to clear the PTT owner information, and returns the PTT to the default state.
+Default: OFF SMM Security Mitigation Enables or disables additional UEFI SMM Security Mitigation protections.
+Default: OFF NOTE: This feature may cause compatibility issues or loss of functionality with some legacy tools and applications.
+Data Wipe on Next Boot When enabled, the BIOS will schedule a data wipe cycle for all storage device connected to the system board on the next reboot.
+Default: OFF Absolute Enables, disables or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.
+Default: Enabled UEFI Boot Path Security Determines if the system will prompt the user to enter the admin password (set) when booting to a UEFI boot path device frim the F12 boot menu.
 Default: Always Except Internal HDD.
+Enable Admin Setup Lockout Enables or disables the user from entering BIOS Setup when an Admin Password is set.
+Default: OFF Password Bypass Bypass the System (Boot) Password and the internal hard drive password prompts during a system restart.
+Default: Disabled Enable Non-Admin Password Changes Enables or disables the user to change the system and hard drive password without the need for admin password.
+Default: ON Non-Admin Setup Changes TPM 2.0 Security On Select whether or not the Trusted Platform Model (TPM) is visible to the OS Default: ON PPI Bypass for Enable Commands Enables or disables the OS to skip BIOS Physical Presence Interface (PPI) us prompts when issuing TPM PPI enabled and activate commands.
+Default: OFF PPI Bypass for Disable Commands Enables or disables The OS to skip BIOS PPI user prompts when issuing TPN PPI Disable and Deactivate commands.
+Default: OFF Attestation Enable Enables to control whether the TPM Endorsement Hierarchy is available to t OS.
+Disabling this setting restricts the ability to use the TPM for signature operations.
+Default: ON Key Storage Enable Enables to control whether the TPM Endorsement Hierarchy is available to t OS.
+Disabling this setting restricts the ability to use the TPM for storing own data.